-Polycube and frame-field based approaches can only deal with corners where a boundary 1206 hexahedral configuration matching the ideal valences exist (i.e. grid-like corners), because they 1207 explicitly assume the existence of six orthogonal directions, either for boundary flagging or for 1208 frame representation.
-Due to this fundamental assumption, they fail to respect feature curves at 1209 non grid-like corners.
-Consider for instance how an Integer Grid Mapping (IGM) hex meshing 1210 algorithm behaves at the apex of a pyramid (Fig. 15.a).
-Note that a smaller copy of the pyramid 1211 in subtracted from the initial one, so that only a layer remains to be meshed instead of the entire 1212 pyramid volume.
-The IGM mesher starts by computing an initial frame-field with [Ray et al. 2016], 1213 then a parameterization with CubeCover [Nieser et al. 2011], and a hexahedral mesh is finally 1214 extracted with HexEx [Lyon et al. 2016].
-Due to the non grid-like nature of the apex, the generated 1215 frame-field topology presents a singular line linking the two apexes (depicted in black in the insert).
-1216 Consequently, the parameterization is necessarily degenerated and not hex-meshable at that place.
-1217 The obtained hexahedral mesh is thus completely broken, with missing elements in the middle of 1218 the model and degenerate or missing hexahedra at the apex.
-1219
+frame representation.
+Due to this fundamental assumption, they fail to respect feature curves at non grid-like corners.
+Consider for instance how an Integer Grid Mapping (IGM) hex meshing algorithm behaves at the apex of a pyramid (Fig. 16.a).
+Note that a smaller copy of the pyramid in subtracted from the initial one, so that only a layer remains to be meshed instead of the entire pyramid volume.
+The IGM mesher starts by computing an initial frame-field with [29], then a parameterization with CubeCover [28], and a hexahedral mesh is finally extracted with HexEx [23].
+Due to the non grid-like nature of the apex, the generated frame-field topology presents a singular line linking the two apexes (depicted in black in the insert).
+Consequently, the parameterization is necessarily degenerated and not hex-meshable at that place.
+The obtained hexahedral mesh is thus completely broken, with missing elements in the middle of the model and degenerate or missing hexahedra at the apex.

 On the other hand, grid and octree-based hex meshing techniques are robust, but they do not respect feature curves by construction.
 Instead, they try to recover them approximatively by projecting (and optimizing) a padding layer.
 As the hex mesh boundary topology is determined in this case by the interior grid (volume-to-surface), it does not match the topology of the CAD feature curves, and non-grid like corners cannot be recovered exactly.
-In the example in Fig. 15.b., the mesher Hexotic [Maréchal 2009] is able to successfully mesh the pyramid, but it does so by splitting the initial 4-valent apex into two 3-valent corners, slightly altering thus the model geometry.
+In the example in Fig. 16.b., the mesher Hexotic [25] is able to successfully mesh the pyramid, but it does so by splitting the initial 4-valent apex into two 3-valent corners, slightly altering thus the model geometry.
 In this specific example, this is not really an issue because the geometry is very simple and there is ample room to refine the octree-based mesh around the corner, but there are stringent practical limits on the octree refinement when dealing with real-life CAD models.
 Another issue with this approach is that the padding layer on the boundary is equivalent to an extrusion, so that the hexahedral valences are not the ideal ones on the feature curves.